reasonml/reason/src/README.md

 - `reason_util.ml`, `syntax_util.ml`: utils.

-- `reactjs_jsx_ppx_2.ml,mli`: our ReactJS interop that translates [Reason JSX](https://reasonml.github.io/guide/language/jsx) into something that ReactJS understands.
+- `reactjs_jsx_ppx_v2.ml/v3.ml`: our ReactJS interop that translates [Reason JSX](https://reasonml.github.io/guide/language/jsx) into something that ReactJS understands.
 See the comments in the file and the description in [ReasonReact](https://reasonml.github.io/reason-react/#reason-react-jsx).

 ## Working with PPX

-reactjs_jsx_ppx_2 uses the ppx system.
+reactjs_jsx_ppx_v2/v3 uses the ppx system.
 It works on the AST.
 It helps being able to see the AST of a particular snippet.
 Assuming you've written some code in a file `foo.re`, run the following incantation to output the code's AST:

 ```
-ocamlc -dparsetree -ppx ../reactjs_jsx_ppx_2.native -pp "../refmt_impl.native --print binary" -impl foo.re
+ocamlc -dparsetree -ppx ../reactjs_jsx_ppx_v2.native -pp "../refmt_impl.native --print binary" -impl foo.re
 ```

 That dumps the AST after accepting the ppx and the reason syntax.
 You can also dump the final code in Reason syntax instead:

 ```
-ocamlc -dsource -ppx ../reactjs_jsx_ppx_2.native -pp "../refmt_impl.native --print binary" -impl foo.re | ../refmt_impl.native --parse ml --print re --interface false
+ocamlc -dsource -ppx ../reactjs_jsx_ppx_v2.native -pp "../refmt_impl.native --print binary" -impl foo.re | ../refmt_impl.native --parse ml --print re --interface false
 ```

+(Similar steps for reactjs_jsx_ppx_v3.)